JuliaIO/CodecInflate64.jl/README.md

 CodecInflate64 implements deflate64 decompression for the [TranscodingStream.jl](https://github.com/JuliaIO/TranscodingStreams.jl) interface.

-This package aims to read entries of ZIP files created by the default Windows archiver.
+This package aims to read entries of ZIP files created by the default Windows File Explorer.

-Deflate64 is an incompatible variant of deflate that Windows sometimes uses when making ZIP files.
+Deflate64 is an incompatible variant of deflate that Windows File Explorer sometimes uses when making ZIP files.

 This package is a work in progress, and may not be able to read all deflate64 data correctly.

-Check all decompressed data with a checksum.

 The deflate algorithm is described in [RFC 1951](https://www.ietf.org/rfc/rfc1951.txt).